Mowriez/webserv/README.md

 We implemented support for various HTTP methods, handle static and dynamic content, and handle different HTTP status codes.
-This project was a fantastic opportunity to deepen our understanding of networking, HTTP protocol, and C++ programming.
+This project was a fantastic opportunity to deepen our understanding of networking, the HTTP protocol, and C++ programming.

 ## Features